Linutronix/TSN-Testbench/docs/_sources/configuration.rst.txt

 either performed by ``tc`` from ``iproute2`` package or ``ethtool``.
 That depends on the Linux driver implementation.

-The reference applications provides two sample scripts:
+The reference applications provides sample scripts in ``tests/`` folder.

-- ``scripts/flow_ehl.sh``: NIC configuration for Intel TSN CPUs such as Elkhart Lake
-- ``scripts/flow_cml.sh``: NIC configuration for Intel i225

 These scripts configure multiple settings: